Goh Soon Tioe: Singapore

-Arriving home a broken man with a crippled dream, Goh picked himself up and told himself I will make my fortune with these two violins.
-In 1940, he established a music studio above a garage in Oldham Lane in Singapore, and gave music and French language lessons.
-The business did not last long as the Japanese had invaded and occupied Singapore in 1941, and he was rounded up along with other able-bodied men by the Japanese.
-Goh was made to stand under the hot sun for three days, and when one of his friends in the group was allowed to leave, his friend was given a choice to choose another person to leave with him and he chose Goh.
-Both Goh and his friend had escaped death, while the rest of the group were sent to the firing squad the very next day.
+Goh moved to Singapore and in 1940, he established a music studio above a garage in Oldham Lane in Singapore, and gave music and French language lessons.
+The business closed shortly in 1942 due to Japanese occupation of Singapore during World War II.
+Goh was rounded up along with his friends and other able-bodied men by the Japanese and was made to stand under the sun for three days.
+When one of his friends was allowed to leave, his friend was given a choice to choose another person to leave with him and Goh was chosen.
+While the two of them left, the rest of the group were sent to the firing squad the next day.

-He went on to have a successful musical career as a Conductor of the Singapore Youth Symphony Orchestra between 1971 and 1975, as well as founding the Goh Soon Tioe String Orchestra.
-In his illustrious teaching years, he produced Singapore's musical prodigies like Dick Lee, Lynnette Seah, Kam Kee Yong, Seow Yit Kin, Melvyn Tan, Choo Hoey and Lim Soon Lee, Music Director/ Resident Conductor of the National University of Singapore Concert Orchestra.
-In all the musical talents he had produced, violinist Lee Pan Hon was one he had remembered well.
+Goh went on to have a successful musical career as a Conductor of the Singapore Youth Symphony Orchestra between 1971 and 1975, as well as founding the Goh Soon Tioe String Orchestra.
+As a teacher, he instructed some of Singapore's well known musical prodigies, including Dick Lee, Lynnette Seah, Kam Kee Yong, Seow Yit Kin, Melvyn Tan, Choo Hoey, violinist Lee Pan Hon, and Lim Soon Lee, Music Director/ Resident Conductor of the National University of Singapore Concert Orchestra.

-As a child, Lee Pan Hon had shown talent in music, but living in the Chinatown slums his family was too poor to afford proper clothing for the then 5-year-old boy in 1958.
-Goh took upon himself to groom young Lee, to becoming a great violin maestro in the United Kingdom.
+Honours

 Goh was awarded Pingat Jasa Gemilang (Meritorious Service Medal) for his immense achievements and contributions to the Singapore society.
-He died in 1982.